MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/channel-change.md

 The environment channel can be set using the Power Platform admin center or with code.

 Power Platform admins can change the release channel using the environment's behavior settings.
-More information: [Manange behavior settings](/power-platform/admin/settings-behavior).
+More information: [Manage behavior settings](/power-platform/admin/settings-behavior).

 Developers can change the release channel by updating the [ReleaseChannel](/power-apps/developer/data-platform/reference/entities/organization#BKMK_ReleaseChannel) column value for the row in the [Organization](/power-apps/developer/data-platform/reference/entities/organization) table.
-There is always a single row in the organization table.
+There's always a single row in the organization table.
 More information:

 * [Update a record using Web API](/power-apps/developer/data-platform/webapi/update-delete-entities-using-web-api#basic-update)